 3- Ruse (Bulgaria)

-One of the most vibrant Danube river cities in Bulgaria, Ruse is connected to Romania’s capital by a bridge.
+One of the most vibrant Danube river cities in Bulgaria, Ruse is connected to Romania by the Danube Bridge.

-Ruse is one Danube river city that has lovely architecture, where most of Ruse’s designs is a nod to the Viennese style.
+Ruse is a Danube river city with lovely architecture and most of Ruse’s designs is a nod to the Viennese architectural style.

-While on Ruse, also visit the Basarbovo Monastery and Ivanovo Rock-Hewn Churches for a peek into Bulgarian Orthodox Christianity.
+While in Ruse, visit the Basarbovo Monastery and Ivanovo Rock-Hewn Churches for a peek into Bulgarian Orthodox Christianity.

 4- Nikopol (Bulgaria)